ChristinaKs/eComm-Term-Project/README.md

 Final term project for the ecommerce Course in the 4th semester of the Computer Science program

 ## Contents

-## Contents
 ### [Project Instructions](#Term_Project_Instructions.pdf)
-This PDF file contains all of the instructions for the project.
+This PDF file contains all of the instructions for the project. <br>

 ### [Project Proposal](#ProjectProposal.md)
 This is the first deliverable for this term project.
-It contains a brief explanation of the scope of the project.
+It contains a brief explanation of the scope of the project. <br>

 ## Authors